ShadowMitia/YACHT/README.md

 If you wish to use the [Conan package manager](https://conan.io/center/) with this template, you need to have python installed with pip (`apt-get install python3 python3-pip` in ubuntu, or from [the python website](https://www.python.org/) for windows and set 'add python to PATH' during the installation), and then run `pip3 install conan` in your terminal.
 In addition vcpkg is available and is compatible with Conan.
 You will need to [install vcpkg manually](https://vcpkg.io/en/getting-started.html), then set the install directory in by setting `VCPKG_LOCATION` in `./Config.cmake` (RECOMMENDED), or you can let cmake download into build folder by setting `VCPKG_LOCAL_DOWNLOAD` to `ON` in `./Config.cmake` (slower than preinstalling, needs zip in linux and git in linux and windows).

+For tests, you can use the included `GTest` library interfaces.
+For this, configure your `./Config.cmake` file to enable them, and then you can modify `CMakeLists.txt` to add you test sources to the desired testing library.
+Once compiled, the tests can be compiled and run using the make target `test` (I.E. `./build.sh test`).
+If you do not have `GTest` installed (either using a package manager, or on your machine), you can set the flag `{NAME}_DOWNLOAD_IF_MISSING`, which lets the builder download a local version of the library.

 GL&HF.

 # Windows setup